Copper Mountain, Wyoming, USA

 - Myriad the first to consolidate ownership of the Copper Mountain District in over 50 years.

 * This estimate is historical in nature and does not represent current mineral resource, reserve or exploration target estimates under the category definitions provided by NI 43-101.
 It represents potential a mineral endowment that would require exploration work and drilling to verify.
 The key assumptions, parameters, and methods used to prepare the historical estimates are described in this document.
 There are no more recent estimates of this type.
 A qualified person has not done sufficient work to classify the historical estimate as current mineral resources or mineral reserves.
 Myriad and Rush are not treating the historical estimate as current mineral resources or mineral reserves.
+Also, while the Copper Mountain Project area contains all or most of each deposit referred to, some of the resources referred to may be located outside the current Copper Mountain Project area.

 RESOURCE EXPANSION